ckjzsa/OperationsResearchSolver/README.md

 # OperationsResearchSolver
-A Self-made OR solver by Adrian Chen.
+A Self-developed OR solver by Adrian Chen.

 ## Introduction